TortugaLabs/msys-ows/README.md

 ## Scripts

-- msys-init : initializes a new switch
+- msys-init : initializes a new switch, or update a switch
 - msys-deploy : Install files into switches
 - msys-runner : Applies configuration to switch ... runs on the switch itself.